bitcraftCoLtd/finite-state-machine/README.md

 Here, when the *PaymentBasketState* becomes active, it checks whether the user has activated the fast buy option, and if yes, it requests the state machine to directly move to the "Thank you" screen, skipping the confirmation state.

 Fast redirection feature does not allow delaying state transition, the operation can only be synchronous.

+## Pulsing the state machine

+Pulsing the state machine is not a feature, it is simply a useful technique to delay state transition.
+When you need to delay a transition, hereafter are the steps to follow:

+1. Define a PULSE action. (or whatever name you like)
+2. Register the PULSE action handler in your state.
+3. When time has come, call the *PerformAction()* method and pass it the *PULSE* action.
+4. Call the transition callback from the *pulsed* action handler.
+5. Repeat from step 3 as much as needed.

 ## Tools